-Attention must be taken in maximum-duty-cycle applications which experience extended time periods with light loads or no load.
-When the voltage across the BOOT capacitor falls below the 2.1-V UVLO threshold, the highside MOSFET is turned off, but there may not be enough inductor current to pull the PH pin down to recharge the BOOT capacitor.
+Take care of maximum duty cycle applications which experience extended time periods with light loads or no load.
+When the voltage across the BOOT capacitor falls below the 2.1-V UVLO threshold, the high-side MOSFET is turned off, but there may not be enough inductor current to pull the PH pin down to recharge the BOOT capacitor.
 The high-side MOSFET of the regulator stops switching because the voltage across the BOOT capacitor is less than 2.1 V. The output capacitor then decays until the difference in the input voltage and output voltage is greater than 2.1 V, at which point the BOOT UVLO threshold is exceeded, and the device starts switching again until the desired output voltage is reached.
 This operating condition persists until the input voltage and/or the load current increases.
-TI recommends to adjust the VIN stop voltage greater than the BOOT UVLO trigger condition at the minimum load of the application using the adjustable VIN UVLO feature with resistors on the EN pin.
+It is recommended to adjust the VIN stop voltage greater than the BOOT UVLO trigger condition at the minimum load of the application using the adjustable VIN UVLO feature with resistors on the EN pin.